 Workplaces for Older Women

-Ageism is a problem in the workplace, with older women more likely to experience age related discrimination in the workplace.
+Gendered ageism is a problem in the workplace for older women.
 This issue sits in the context of a lifetime of gender inequalities and data showing older women are the lowest income earning family group and at risk of housing insecurity.
-Older women have the right to safe, respectful and equitable workplaces.
+There is a need to ensure older women have safe, respectful and equitable workplaces.

 The Workplaces for Older Women (WOW) project aims to help combat age-based discrimination for older women in the workplace.
 The project is inclusive of marginalised groups of older women who experience other forms of discrimination (such as racism, ableism, transphobia etc) alongside age-based discrimination.